Cabot Highlands Castle Stuart Golf Links Course Review, Green Fees, Tee Times and Key Info

 The green complexes are simply magnificent, with bunkers and run-offs waiting to catch errant balls, and a number of the greens themselves capable of perplexing the most able of putters at times should they stray out of position.

-It is the splendour of the views, coupled with its playability off the tee, that has prompted many a golfer to rate Castle Stuart among the very best modern courses in the UK.
+It is the splendour of the views, coupled with its playability off the tee, that would have me rate Castle Stuart among the very best modern courses in the UK.
 There’s much less scope for your enjoyment to be compromised by a disappointing – and expensive - lost ball count.

 It’s eminently reachable in the right wind, but with the Firth awaiting a cut or block, the tendency is to end up on the left if you go for it.
 From here it will sometimes be tricky to salvage even par, let alone the birdie you were eyeing up on the tee.